The House of Da Vinci

 Steam User 5

-The House of Da Vinci is a 3D puzzle game that reminded me of The Room series, though not as polished or intuitive.
-You play as Da Vinci's apprentice, standing before his locked mansion when a letter from him arrives, warning that his most important invention is at risk.
-Your goal is to enter the heavily secured mansion and help your master.
-Divided into eight chapters, each represents a room full of intricate mechanical puzzles.
-Along the way, you find letters from Da Vinci that reveal more about the story.
+The House of Da Vinci is a 3D puzzle game that reminded me a lot of The Room, but it doesn’t feel as polished or intuitive.
+You take on the role of Da Vinci’s apprentice, standing outside his locked mansion when you get a letter, warning that his most valuable invention is at risk.
+Your mission is to get inside the mansion and assist your master.
+The game is split into eight chapters, each one a room filled with mechanical puzzles.
+You also find letters from Da Vinci that help explain the story as you progress.

 Steam User 4